Women's Recovery Program - Dual Diagnosis & Holistic Treatment

 Feeling capable as an individual is something that is important to everyone and can help with self-esteem, along with other issues.
 Having control over a situation and feeling as if there is a way forward is a big part of group therapy and can be a positive for women considering therapy.

 Understanding Influencing Factors

 For women who have mental disorders or substance abuse problems, the factors that influence these issues can differ from a man’s experience.
-Women often begin using substances because of stress, low self-esteem and relationship problems, which is important to touch on in group therapy.
+Women often begin using substances because of stress, low self-esteem, and relationship problems, which is essential to touch on in group therapy.
 Women tend to be more affected by substance abuse of a partner, as well.
-In addition, women who are struggling with these problems often have trauma in their history, including children or interpersonal sexual abuse.
-A group therapy session with women can bring these things to the forefront so they can be better understood and healed from.
+Also, women who are struggling with these problems often have trauma in their history, including children or interpersonal sexual abuse.
+A group therapy session with women can bring these things to the forefront so they can be better understood and healed.

 There are many reasons for group therapy to be an excellent option for women who are struggling with substance abuse or mental illness.
-Having a group of people who understand your struggles can lead to a knowledge that you are not alone.
-In addition, having other women to interact with can lead to experiences that might not be possible in other types of therapy situations.
-For anyone who is considering the option of group therapy, this list should give you an excellent start for understanding what you have to gain.
+Having a group of people who understand your struggles can lead to knowledge that you are not alone.
+Also, having other women to interact with can lead to experiences that might not be possible in other types of therapy situations.
+For anyone who is considering the option of group therapy, this list should give you an excellent start to understanding what you have to gain.

-Finally, we often hear client’s who’ve been to multiple treatment centers say things like, “group therapy doesn’t work for me” or “I get it”.
-What we recognize, though, as a facility is that clients who receive group therapy of course don’t have issues with the knowledge gained within group settings, it’s the execution of the interventions received in group therapy.
-Whether you are seeking treatment for drugs and alcohol addiction or are a family member seeking treatment for a loved one, it’s important that you or your loved one starts taking responsibility for their actions, everyday.
+Finally, we often hear clients who've been to multiple treatment centers say things like, "group therapy doesn't work for me" or "I get it."
+What we recognize, though, as a facility is that clients who receive group therapy, of course, don't have issues with the knowledge gained within group settings, it's the execution of the interventions received in group therapy.
+Whether you are seeking a treatment plan for drugs and alcohol addiction or are a family member seeking treatment for a loved one, it's important that you or your loved one starts taking responsibility for their actions, every day.